CEO and Founder of Kruze Consulting

 We have over 150 people on the team, from CPAs and CMAs to experienced controllers to technologists - yes, actual web developers who create tools our team uses to automate accounting tasks.

 Companies that have raised seed and venture capital are not like other businesses.
 They need finance and tax advice from a CPA who understands the unique needs of high-growth, often times unprofitable, companies.
-Knowing the cash out date, the average burn rate, the variance to burn… plus, since many startups are in more “regulatory complex” cities like San Francisco or New York, your CPA needs to be aware of filing deadlines and governmental paperwork.
+Knowing the cash out date, the average burn rate, the variance to burn… plus, since many early-stage companies are in more “regulatory complex” cities like San Francisco or New York, so your CPA needs to be aware of filing deadlines and governmental paperwork.